Will Contentment Attorneys in Houston Helping You Challenge a Will

 - Joint will: A joint will is used to pass along an estate to a spouse first, then any children.
 Joint wills are sometimes used in business relationships to pass along commercial property or business assets.

-- Living will: For life-sustaining procedures, feeding tubes, and other end-life care needs, a living will allows a person and its executor to make critical decisions when illnesses or situations become terminal.
+- Living will: For life-sustaining procedures, feeding tubes, and other end-life care needs, a living will allow a person and its executor to make critical decisions when illnesses or situations become terminal.

 Our wills lawyers can help you articulate your intentions with a legally-sound will, or if you don’t agree with what a family member left you (or didn’t leave you, for that matter), speak with one of our will contentment lawyers to review your options.